Skip to main content

 Python/BacktraderCodeFull custom testingYes (Python)Depends on source

-How to Get Honest Answers from Your Forex Backtesting
+How to Get Honest Answers from Your Backtesting

-• Keep a simple testing journal.
-Write down what you were testing, the assumptions you made (like “used a 2-pip fixed spread”), and the outcome.
-This saves you from repeating the same tests weeks later and helps you spot patterns in what works and what doesn’t.
+• Keep a testing journal.
+Note what you tested, your assumptions, and the outcome.
+It saves you from repeating tests and helps spot patterns.

 Don't Let These Backtesting Pitfalls Sink Your Strategy